casperstorm/food-recipes/pizza/toby-pizza-dough.md

 Proofing

 Transfer dough to a bowl.
 Cover tightly in plastic wrap
-Proofing: Put in a fridge for 24-48 hours (I proofed mine about 40 hours; transferred to the fridge around midnight day 1, and used shaped them into balls around 16:00 on day 3)
+Proofing: Put in a fridge for 24-48 hours

-Day 2-3 (depending on proofing duration)
+### Day 2-3 (depending on proofing duration)

 On the table